linode/docs/docs/databases/postgresql/ubuntu-9-10-karmic/index.md

     /etc/init.d/postgresql-8.4 restart

-To grant all privileges on the table "employees" to a user named "alison", issue the following commands:
+To grant all privileges on the table `employees` to a user named `alison`, issue the following commands:

     psql mytestdb

     GRANT ALL ON employees TO alison;

-To use the database "mytestdb" as "alison", issue the following command:
+To use the database `mytestdb` as `alison`, issue the following command:

     psql -U alison -W mytestdb

-You will be prompted to enter the password for the "alison" user and given `psql` shell access to the database.
+You will be prompted to enter the password for the `alison` user and given `psql` shell access to the database.

 # Secure Remote Database Access